 Established long before Psy’s Gangnam Style became a worldwide phenomenon, this DCU society regularly celebrates Korea’s popstars, food trends, fashion sense and other aspects of the culture.

 Scuba diving is probably not something you would think you’d be doing in college, but DCU’s Sub Aqua Society offers just that.
 While many people associate diving with tropical locations, Ireland is renowned for some of the most spectacular diving in the world.
 Sub Aqua Club offers Internationally Recognized Diving Qualifications through the National Diving Federation so you know you’re in safe hands.
 Fancy giving it a go?

 Making new friends and trying new activities isn’t exclusive to the college campus.
 Living at Point Campus means you can partake in all of the activities we regularly organise for our residents!
-While COVID has put a hold on some of our immediate adventures, our residents have had amazing times on our hikes, kayak sessions and parties over the past few years!
+Our residents have had amazing times on our hikes, kayak sessions and parties over the past few years!
 For more info on what it’s like to live at Point Campus, click here.